 We all know a thing or two about Search Engine Optimization or SEO for short.
 More commonly, SEO is misunderstood to be a simple method of using keywords to drive traffic to your website.
 Not true.
 In order to harness the power of SEO, marketers must fully equip themselves with the knowledge and tools to drive the process of organic and valuable search.

 What is SEO and why does it matter?

-Briefly defined, SEO is a tactic used to bring visibility in search results.
+Briefly defined, SEO is a tactic used to bring visibility to search results.
 Unlike PPC, the focus of SEO is appearing organically on the search engine result page (SERP) without the help of paid advertising.

 Optimising your website to rank higher on search engines gives you the advantage of visibility, reliability and puts you ahead of your competition.
 The average web user doesn’t go past the first 5 results on the SERP and as low as 6% of website clicks happen on the second page.
-Implementing SEO practices will also enhance browser experience and usability of a website.
+Implementing SEO practices will also enhance the browser experience and usability of a website.

 Besides just cramming the latest buzzwords into your first paragraph, SEO is a multi-faceted topic that touches on various aspects of your website.
 We have come up with a simple guide to Search Engine Optimization for beginners.

 The foundation of every SEO strategy begins with strong keyword research.
 You do not just want anyone to click on your site, you need interested people who can turn into potential buyers.

 To begin, identify the terms and phrases that prospective buyers will use when searching for your product or service.
 Then, form a list of core keywords that you can use to optimize your website.
 There is a catch, though.
 When crawling your website for information, aggressive manipulation of meta keywords can and will get you penalized by Google.
 One of the most common mistakes for beginners is that they tend to repeat the same word to boost their page rank.
 The search engine detects this as keyword stuffing.
 In other words, shabby content.